The Trotsky

 The Trotsky is a 2009 Canadian comedy film directed and written by Jacob Tierney and starring Jay Baruchel, Emily Hampshire, Colm Feore, Saul Rubinek, and Michael Murphy.

 Plot

 High School student Leon Bronstein believes that he is the reincarnation of the socialist revolutionary Leon Trotsky, whose birth name was Bronstein.
 Shortly after he starts to work in his family's clothing factory, he attempts to unionize the workplace with such actions as a hunger strike.
 He is pulled from his upper-class private school by his father and sent to the public school system.
 The school is run by the strong-willed principal Mr. Berkhoff and overly disciplinarian vice-principal Mrs. Davis.
-On the first day on school Leon witnesses given students detentions for minor offences.
+During his first day at school Leon witnesses Davis giving students detentions for minor offences.
 After school he joins the detained students in solidarity.
-Meanwhile, he seeks romance with an older law school graduate student, Alexandra.
+He goes on to encourage a revolution of a sort in the school as he leads students in a fight for an influential students' union.
+Meanwhile, he seeks romance with an older woman, law-school graduate student Alexandra, whose personal profile is similar to a woman who figured prominently in Trotsky's life.